Joel Parra: FC Barcelona (2023–present)

-On 11 July 2023, Parra would sign a four-year contract with Joventut's traditional rivals, FC Barcelona of the Liga ACB and Euroleague.
-After a disappointing first season, with little participation in Barcelona's rotation, Parra was left out of the Spanish Team for the 2024 Paris Olympics.
+On 11 July 2023, Parra would sign a four-year contract with Joventut's traditional rivals, FC Barcelona of the Liga ACB and EuroLeague.
+After an underwhelming first season, with little participation in Barcelona's rotation, Parra was left out of the Spanish Team for the 2024 Paris Olympics.
 This prompted Parra to undergo a major physical change to improve his condition.

 Parra's role grew in his second season at Barcelona, especially after the injury of several frontcourt players in the roster.
 He recorded his best performance with a double-double in a crucial EuroLeague away win against Fenerbahçe, substantially improving Barcelona's playoff aspirations.
 On June 19, 2025, Barcelona announced the extension of Parra's contract until 2028, emphasizing his improving performances and his commitment to the team in a statement.

+On December 7, 2025, he set his best scoring numbers with Barcelona with 24 points and 9 rebounds in a home win against BC Andorra.
+His performance earned him the MVP award for round 9 of the 2025–26 ACB season.
+On December 12, 2025, Parra suffered a nasal fracture in a EuroLeague game against Olympiacos.

+On July 10, 2026, Parra signed a contract extension through 2030 with Barcelona.